-We recommend using vibration analysing equipment to measure vibration at the positions shown below.
+We recommend using vibration analysing equipment to measure vibration.
 Check that vibration of the generating set is below the limits stated in the standards.
 If vibration is above the limits, the generating set builder should investigate the root causes and eliminate them.
 Best practice is for the generating set builder to take initial readings as a reference and for the user to periodically monitor vibration, according to the recommended service schedule, to detect a deteriorating trend.

-6.8.5 Excessive Vibration
+6.7.5 Excessive Vibration